-Table 1 Summary of DWI consents held by the Company during the 2012-2013 period
+Table 1 Summary of DW consents held by the Company during the e 2013-2014 period

-Consent Number Wellsite Injection Well(s) Formation 3688-2 Waihapa-D Waihapa-5 Tikorangi 4094-2 Waihapa Production Station Waihapa-7A Mateamateaonga 5503-1 Rimu-A none identified none identified 6544-1 Kupe Production Station none identified none identified 7905-1 Manutahi-D D-2H, D-3H and D-4H ST2 Manutahi
+Consent Number Wellsite Injection Well(s) Formation 3688-2 Waihapa-D Waihapa-5 Tikorangi 4094-2 Waihapa Production Station Waihapa-7A Mateamateaonga 5503-1 (1) Rimu-A none identified none identified 6544-1 Kupe Production Station none identified none identified 7905-1 Manutahi-D D-2H, D-3H and D-4H ST2 Manutahi

-^{} The consent issued for this activity requires details of proposed injection well(s) to be submitted prior to commencement of any injection.
+\ The consent issued for this activity requires details of proposed injection well(s) to be submitted prior to commencement of any injection.
 No injection activities have commenced at this site and hence details of the intended injection well(s) have not been submitted to the Council.

-A summary of each consent held by the Company for DWI activities during the 2012-2013 monitoring period is included below.
+A summary of each consent held by the Company for DWI activities during the 2013-2014 monitoring period is included below.